tum-ewk/ficus/doc/tutorial.rst

 Create Input File
 --------------
-In the following ist a steo by step explanation of how to create your own input file.
+The following tutorial is a step by step explanation of how to create your own input file.

 For the sake of an example, assume you want to build a new factory named *NewFactory* and cover its energy demand cost optimal.
-You have the (predicted) demand timeseries in 15 minute resolution for electricity (``elec``) and heat (``heat``) for 7 days (672 timesteps).
+You have the (predicted) demand timeseries in 15 minute time resolution for electricity (``elec``) and heat (``heat``) for 7 days (672 timesteps).
 You can import electricty and gas through the given infrastructure and export electricity back to the grid.
 You consider following processes/storages for converting/storing energy:
 * A combined heat and power plant (``chp``) to convert gas to electricity and heat, unlimited in size